Key to industrial processing of cannabis (hemp) stalks is separating the fiber from the core hurd. Modern technology is

 My response was: That's not realistic.
 It will never be able to process 10/tons per hour.
 They went ahead ~ it was work based upon their current machines.
 We managed to find hemp stalk to test in the machine (hemp is not legal in India, so this was another significant challenge).
 This first machine turned everything to dust.
 Back to the drawing boards.

 Next, we found stalks from northern India and had them hauled 2000 miles to the machine shop.
 Testing would be needed to verify the design and we were having serious problems finding tons of hemp stalk to process.
 A friend of mine was in Europe - she asked my contact Mark if he could supply baled stalk.
 "Sorry, we run it through a forage harvester and feed our cows."

-To make the long story short, we brought the design home to a farm machine engineering company in Bradford, Ontario.
-Project is underway.
+To make the long story short, we brought the design home to farm machine & engineering companies in Bradford, Kingsville, Toronto and Etobicoke.
+Project is full steam ahead.

-Our new R-2 machine design will be available 2019.
+Our new R-2 machine design will be available mid-2019.

 We will be publishing design specifications and performance results.
-Alliance Members will receive full details and unrestricted access to the R-2 project.
+Alliance Members will receive full details, benefits and unrestricted access to the R-2 project.